Turbo Takeaways

 Risks of Buy Now Pay Later

-Although BNPL loans can seem like a good option on the surface, they can encourage overspending and may have hidden fees you’re now aware of.
+Although BNPL loans can seem like a good option, they can encourage overspending and may come with hidden fees.
 As a consumer, it’s important to understand buy now, pay later risks before you borrow so you can spend money wisely.

 High Interest Rates